 One of the things current-gen console owners will be most worried about is what the two high-end consoles mean for their existing machines.

-Thankfully, both manufacturers have taken strides to ensure that, while their new consoles are better and higher spec'ed, all games released going forward will be compatible with the standard consoles too.
+Thankfully, both manufacturers have taken strides to ensure that all games both existing and released going forward will be compatible across all PS4 and Xbox One models respectively.

 Think of it like a PC.
 Some people have the ability to play games at 4K, others in Full HD, and others still are capped at lower resolutions depending on their graphics card.
 They can still all buy the same games though, which scale at a software level to offer the best experience possible per computer.